maram-mahmoudi/DigitalTwin/README.md

 ### Step 1: Install ROS

-1. Follow the official ROS installation guide for your operating system.
+1. Follow the [official ROS installation guide](http://wiki.ros.org/ROS/Installation) for your operating system. guide for your operating system.
 2. Ensure that you can run `roscore` and other ROS nodes from your terminal.

 ### Step 2: Install Unity

 1. Download and install Unity Hub from [Unity's official website](https://unity.com/).
-2. Use Unity Hub to install the latest version of Unity Editor.
+2. Use Unity Hub to install the 2022 version of Unity Editor.

 ### Step 3: Set Up ROS-Unity Connector